Balzard/GraphTheory/README.md

 # GraphTheory
-Implementations of the project of the graph theory course of Uclouvain
+Implementations of the projects of the graph theory course of Uclouvain